Samuel-de-Oliveira/CanUseTimer/Windows_Compiler/README.md

 ```

 And finally change the directory to `Windows_Compiler` and
-run the `make` command.
+run the `setup.bat` file.

-and done the software is compiled at the `dist` directory :smile:
+and done the software is compiled at the `dist` directory.
+Enjoy! :smile: